SmartThingsCommunity/st-device-sdk-c-ref/doc/getting_started.md

 >
 > For the rest of this document, we will assume the above path (~/st-device-sdk-c-ref) is the default reference source code.

-You can use a script to download the `IoT Core Device Library` and setup a chipset SDK and as follows:
+You can use a script to automatically download the `IoT Core Device Library` and `a chipset vendor's SDK` as follows:

 ```sh
 $ cd ~/st-device-sdk-c-ref